Skip to content

 This can also be done in reverse.
 We chose our route to get away from the main crowd because going to Voss first seemed a bit more popular with a shorter train ride in the beginning.

-Our DIY approach saved us about $30 per person overall compared to booking everything with them.
+Our DIY approach saved us about $30 per person overall compared to booking everything with the company.
 We just followed their itinerary and used the transportations’ timetables.
-This tour was expensive and we’ll take any savings we could get.
-But, it is totally worth the price!

 Norway In a Nutshell Bergen to Voss